-Submit thefor the appropriate year to the Financial Aid Office.
+Submit the Financial Aid Supplement for the appropriate year to the Financial Aid Office.

 Receiving Your Funds

-The Federal Direct Loan Servicer will then perform a credit check.
+The Direct Loan Servicer will then perform a credit check.

-If your application is approved, you will need to sign your Master Promissory note (MPN) online at studentloans.gov.
+If your application is approved, you will need to sign your Master Promissory note (MPN) online at studentaid.gov.